robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 }
 ```

-Also, so far, at the en d of the default form action of the `login` page you redirect the user to the `profile` page.
+Also, so far, at the end of the default form action of the `login` page you redirect the user to the `profile` page.

 **src/routes/login/+page.server.ts**